 - Prep ingredients:

-- Fold in potatoes, green onions, and sharp cheddar cheese.
-Place mixture into a 9×13 inch pan.
+- Fold in diced potatoes, green onions, and sharp cheddar cheese.
+Place mixture into a greased 9×13-inch baking dish.

-- Top with fried onions and bake covered with foil for 40 minutes.
-Remove foil and bake another 10-15 minutes, or until potatoes are tender.
+- Sprinkle with fried onions and top with aluminum foil.
+Cook for 40 minutes.
+Remove foil and bake another 10-15 minutes, or until potatoes are tender.ย

 Notes

-- I used Simply Potatoes Diced Potatoes, but you could also use the version with onions.
+- I used plain Simply Potatoes Diced Potatoes, but you could also use the version with onions and peppers.ย

 This post may contain affiliate links.
 They do not add any charge to you, but I will make a very small commission from them.
 I only link to products I use and recommend.
 Thank you for your support!